Subscribe to Aimee's Legacy & Lore Newsletter using this LINK and get 2 months of full access for free!

-I’ve just launched a new section at my Substack publication, Legacy & Lore especially for writers of creative nonfiction and fiction.
-MFA Lore is meant to share the wealth that I’ve gleaned over more than four decades of publishing and teaching creative writing at the MFA level.
+The blog posts here represent a small sample from my Substack publication, Legacy & Lore.
+In MFA Lore, the section especially for writers of creative nonfiction and fiction, I share the wealth of insight that I’ve gleaned over more than four decades of publishing and teaching creative writing at the MFA level.

 Why MFA Lore?
 I know there’s some dispute about the value of graduate degrees for writers who “just want to write.”
 I shared that hesitation for years, publishing more than three novels and four nonfiction books before getting my own MFA at Bennington.
-But the knowledge, insight, and community I gained at Bennington ignited my writing life and improved my work in too many ways to count.
+But the knowledge and community I gained at Bennington, followed by 15 years of teaching MFA students at Goddard College, ignited my writing life and improved my work in too many ways to count.
 My goal here is not to motivate you to get an MFA (unless you’re so inclined, of course) but to give you a taste of the wisdom I’ve absorbed while studying and teaching in an MFA program.

 The 3 M's That Forecast a Bestseller